-Israel-Hamas conflict: Where it stands, day 2 after surprise attack
+Israel-Hamas conflict: Where it stands on day 2 after surprise attack

 Israel-Hamas conflict: List of key events, day 2 after surprise attack

-As the conflict between Israel and Palestine enters day two, these are the main developments.
+As the conflict between Israel and Palestine reaches its second day, these are the main developments.

 Video Duration 09 minutes 48 seconds